cgaege/helm-charts/charts/information-discovery/README.md

 ## Creating Secret to pull Images

-Create a secret named `averbis-docker-registry` in your Kubernetes clustern to pull images from the [Averbis docker registry](https://registry.averbis.com):
+Create a secret named `averbis-docker-registry` with your Averbis credentials to pull images from the [Averbis docker registry](https://registry.averbis.com):

 ```
 kubectl create secret docker-registry averbis-docker-registry \